Welcome to the Partisan Advertising blog.

 Yes – 2022 was the worst year for road deaths since 2017, and the worst for deaths over the Festive Season since 2018.
 The road death toll is up 18% since 2017.
 Proof of BBDO’s failure to convert.
 Advertising is all about results but Clemenger BBDO likely has other goals: advertising awards.

-In 2014, Clemenger BBDO won 38 global and local advertising awards.
+In 2014, Clemenger BBDO won 38 global and local advertising awards for their road safety campaign.
 In 2014, 293 people died on our roads.
 Effectively, Clemenger BBDO won just over one advertising award for every seven people who died.

 Was Clemenger BBDO’s 2014 advertising campaign for the NZTA effective?
 Based on the death toll in 2014, no, it wasn’t.
 And they haven’t created an effective, results-driven campaign since then and the numbers in 2022 prove it.